asyncvlsi/chp2prs/README.md

    * 2021: The tool was converted over to the ACT pass framework.
 Ole Richter added external expression optimization that invokes existing logic synthesis tools to optimize the logic for expressions.
    * 2021: Linc Berkeley implemented a number of CHP and dataflow optimizations
    * 2022: Henry Heffan designed a cleaner intermediate representation, and moved over and updated the CHP optimizations Linc had implemented into the new data structures.
    * 2023: Rajit integrated all the CHP optimizations into the core synthesis framework and implemented dataflow generation.
 The entire codebase was re-factored so that different synthesis engines could be added to the framework.
-Karthi Srinivasan added a new ring-based synthesis approach as an alternative to syntax-directed translation.
+   * 2023: Karthi Srinivasan added a new ring-based synthesis approach as an alternative to syntax-directed translation.

+Papers that correspond to some of the methods used by the tools for generating asynchronous circuits:

+   * Karthi Srinivasan and Rajit Manohar.
+Maelstrom: A Logic Synthesis Technique for Asynchronous Circuits.
+IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), May 2025. doi:10.1109/TCAD.2025.3572364
+   * Xiayuan Wen, Rui Li, and Rajit Manohar.
+Translating General Slack Elastic Programs into Dataflow Circuits.
+IEEE International Symposium on Asynchronous Circuits and Systems (ASYNC), May 2025. doi:10.1109/ASYNC65240.2025.00020